Explore surrogacy for gay couples as an LGBTQ fertility treatment

 Take the first steps toward family building with surrogacy

-A gestational surrogate (carrier) has no biological connection to the baby because she does not provide her eggs, only her uterus.
+A gestational surrogate (carrier) has no biological connection to the baby.
+This is because she does not provide her eggs, only her uterus.
 The gestational surrogate will undergo an embryo transfer after an in vitro fertilization (IVF) cycle is completed with donor eggs to carry your child to term.
 Because surrogacy can involve legal concerns, our Los Angeles fertility center can recommend agencies and legal experts to assist with the necessary considerations for this process.

 When looking at gestational surrogates, keep in mind the following guidelines.